Sebastien-Raguideau/strain_resolution_practical/Bash_tutorial.md

 ## To go further
-Numerous resources exists on the internet and this tutorial far from exhaustive.
+Numerous resources exists on the internet and this tutorial is far from exhaustive.
 Fell free to look for external resources and in particular, [here](https://devhints.io/bash) is an useful bash cheatsheets.